brendanmcfarland/brendanmcfarland.github.io/about.md

 Including but not limited to:
  - Flag Football - competed nationally in [gaybowl](http://gaybowl.org/) since 2011.
      - 2015 Gay Bowl 2nd place on the DC Admirals
      - 2017 Gay Bowl 3rd place on the DC Admirals
  - Coding - it can be work and a hobby
  - Board Games - gloomhaven was cool, lots of other games too.
  - Fantasy Football Commissioner - 19 years and running...
- - Video games
+ - Video games - football manager 2020 is killing me.
- - Fishing - in progress
+ - Fishing - blocked.
  - Puzzles - the 2d ones with all the pieces

-## Talks
+## Conference / Speaking things

+### AWS Developer Influencer Summit - 2019

+Was invited to sit on the containers panel.
+I got a cool mug and gave opinions on the roadmaps for containers teams.
+Really cool event.

 ### AWS re:Invent - 2017